 Find something for everyone at the Fair

 It’s a fair like no other!
 Join us for our three-day celebration of all things handmade.
-140 juried artisans from across the country gather in the National Landmark of Waterford, Virginia to exhibit and demonstrate jewelry, clothing, furniture, and home décor craft.
-It’s your chance to touch, feel, and explore high-quality American craft and meet the makers behind the fabulous work.
+Enjoy 140+ juried artisans from across the country who gather in the National Landmark of Waterford, Virginia to exhibit and demonstrate jewelry, clothing, furniture, and home décor craft.
+This is your chance your chance to touch, feel, and explore high-quality American craft and meet the makers behind the fabulous work.

 Proceeds from the Waterford Fair benefit the preservation and education efforts of the Waterford Foundation whose mission is to preserve and protect the Landmark District, and through education, to increase the public’s knowledge of life and work in an early American rural community.